Phone:

 Here are the drawbacks of ceramic coating.

-- The protection and effectiveness ceramic coating offers can diminish over time due to exposure to harsh weather conditions and environmental factors and a lack of proper maintenance.
+• The protection and effectiveness that ceramic coating offers can diminish over time due to exposure to harsh weather conditions, environmental factors, and a lack of proper maintenance.

 PPF vs Ceramic Coating: Key Differences